 A USB-type plug allows interface of stethoscope with headphones or PC or recording device.

-For itinerant nursing applications, this instrument would be functional with telemedicine.
+For itinerant applications, this instrument would be functional with telemedicine.
 It would aid in the documentation of electronic medical records.

 Instrument head accessories allow evaluation of Peds or geriatrics by switching diaphragms.